 Macrominerals are needed in relatively large amounts—a range of a few tenths of a gram to 1 or more grams per day.
 Minerals in this category include calcium, chlorine, magnesium, phosphorus, potassium, sodium and sulfur.
 As with humans, minerals in the proper levels balance each other for optimal well-being.

-The amounts needed are indeed tiny—from a millionth of a gram to a thousandth of a gram per day—but they are crucial for livestock health and production, and they must be obtained through diet.
+The amounts needed are indeed tiny—from a millionth of a gram to a thousandth of a gram per day.
+But livestock health and production depend on these diet-sourced elements.

 That said, supplementation is easily available in loose and block forms as well as in feed rations.
 While some farm operations create custom mixes, typically these must be done in large quantities to be price-effective.

 “Injectable forms of minerals are available similar to injectable forms of vitamins,” he says.
 “These are available as trace mineral supplements and are often administered during critical phases of production that often coincide with timing of health and management practices (vaccinating, weaning, estrous synchronization).”

 We needn’t be scientists to understand and facilitate optimal nutrition.
 With quality food, our informed observation to catch deficiencies before they become a problem and multiple ways to administer supplements, our animals can live productive, healthy lives down on the farm.

 This story originally appeared in the July/August 2018 issue of Hobby Farms.